palkan/action_policy/docs/pre_checks.md

 end
 ```

 To halt the authorization process within a pre-check, you must return either `allow!` or `deny!` call value.
-When any other value is returned the pre-check is ignored, and the rule is called (or next pre-check).
+When any other value is returned, the pre-check is ignored, and the rule is called (or next pre-check).

 **NOTE**: pre-checks are available only if you inherit from `ActionPolicy::Base` or include `ActionPolicy::Policy::PreCheck` into your `ApplicationPolicy`.